doc4d/docs/docs/API/SessionClass.md

 The function does nothing and returns 0 if:
 - the *privilege* does not exist in the [`roles.json`](../ORDA/privileges.md#rolesjson-file) file,
 - the *privilege* is already assigned to the current process (using `.promote()` or through a static [promote action](../ORDA/privileges.md#permission-actions) declared for the calling function in the [`roles.json`](../ORDA/privileges.md#rolesjson-file) file).
+- it is called from the client side of a remote user session.

 You can call the `promote()` function several times in the same process to add different privileges.